 Good Samaritans – when animals are found in less than desirable situations, some owners can be talked into a better solution for their pet.
 Neighbors, mail personnel, landlords, and friends have contacted us for information to pass along to families about options for the animals in their care.

 Absolutely.
 Doberman Paw is an all-volunteer organization with no paid employees.
 All money coming in is used to pay medical care costs for the animals in our program.
 Currently, our foster homes pay for all the dog’s physical needs (collars/leashes, crates, food, toys, bowls, shampoos, etc) and we would love to relieve some of these costs to lessen their individual burdens and help more animals.

 We are currently only adopting to families in Wisconsin.
 This may vary by the dog of interest and distance from our volunteer base.
 Our goal is to safeguard the animals we touch for their entire life.
 If the distance is too great, we are unable to quickly respond.
-We are less knowledgeable about the area, local businesses, medical contacts, and training facilities.
-It also limits our ability to stop by for reassurance or more information.
-Though we use other rescues for support and help, we don’t like to rely too heavily on another organization to increase their burden.
+We are less knowledgeable about the area, local businesses, medical contacts, and training facilities outside our volunteer base.
+Distance also limits our ability to stop by for reassurance or more information.
+Though we use other rescues for support and help, we don’t like to rely too heavily on them to increase their burden.

 We have a passion for the Doberman breed.
 They are what we know and continue to learn from.
 We will place other breeds that land on our doorstep, but we focus on the Doberman.
 Much like a reputable breeder – we ‘specialize’ for a greater knowledge base to better help these dogs find where they need to be.

 - Questions or approval